 Other Miscellaneous Criteria:

-.
+Strikes of employees at any major licensed facility (e.g., power reactor, fuel cycle facility, ISFSI, or decommissioning power reactor site that still contains NRC-licensed material).

 Other significant events related to licensed activities in which national, state, or local news media interest already exists, or as deemed appropriate when media interest is expected but not certain, as well as updated information on events related to licensed activities that have previously attracted media attention.